US aid debate pushed to 2024 as Ukraine continues to battle Russian drones

 US Senate debate on new aid will run into the new year, despite Kyiv push for urgency.

-The United States Senate will not vote on an aid package for Ukraine this year, chamber leaders have said.
+The United States Senate will not vote on an aid package for Ukraine this year, the chamber leaders have said.

 Democratic and Republican negotiators continue to seek a compromise on the delayed funding deal to support Kyiv as it defends against Russia’s invasion, a joint statement released on Tuesday said.
 Ukraine has become increasingly desperate to secure funding from the West in recent weeks, with political delays to both US and European Union aid bolstering Russian confidence amid the bogged-down conflict.